ShearHost/mercuryprojects/journal/status.md

   (The publish date will not change upon a new status update.)

 ---

-{{% tip "What is this page?" %}} This status page provides real-time deployment statistics, site frontend and backend status, and Project Management and Deployment statistics. {{% /tip %}}
+> This status page provides real-time deployment statistics, site frontend and backend status, and Project Management and Deployment statistics.

 ***

 **Mercury Projects Website**